-- The Reserve Bank of India influences interest rates by a setting of certain rates, stipulating the Cash Reserve Ratio and Liquidity Reserve Ratio requirements and also by buying and selling of risk-free bonds.
+- The Reserve Bank of India influences interest rates by a set of certain rates, stipulating the Cash Reserve Ratio and Liquidity Reserve Ratio requirements and also by buying and selling of risk-free bonds.

-- Risk free bonds are also known as Treasury Bonds.
+- Risk-free bonds are also known as Treasury Bonds.

-- The term which is used to indicate that these are among the safest bonds in existence because they are guaranteed by the Government of India.
+- The term is used to indicate that these are among the safest bonds in existence because they are guaranteed by the Government of India.